For ketogenic diet to yield the most effective results, you need to be able to track the foods you are eating.

 Despite its name, sugar alcohol has nothing to do with fruity alcoholic drinks.

-Instead, a sugar alcohol consists of a natural organic compound.
+Instead, it consists of a natural organic compound.

 People typically don’t digest sugar alcohols easily, which may lead to digestive problems if you eat these types of foods too often.

-Some pre-made products that call themselves sugar-free often will contain sugar alcohols.
+Some pre-made products that call themselves sugar-free often aren’t.

-If a food contains sugar alcohols, it will list them on the nutritional label.
+If a food contain sugar alcohols, it will list them on the nutritional label.

 This means you have to calculate the net carbs for this type of food in a slightly different way.